By Chanté Eliaszadeh | Updated June 2026

 Advantages:

-- Satisfies "qualified custodian" requirements under federal and state law
+- Satisfies the qualified-custodian requirement under federal and state law

-- Custodian maintains SOC 2 Type II certification (cost absorbed)
+- Custodian maintains SOC 2 Type II certification, absorbing that cost

-- Institutional-grade security: HSMs, multi-sig, cold storage, geographic distribution
+- Institutional-grade security: HSMs, multi-signature or MPC, cold storage, geographic distribution

 - Professional key management and disaster recovery